section-engineering-education/engineering-education/content/articles/understanding-react-useeffect/index.md

 Depending on the context of your application, creating custom hooks should be dependent on personal preferences.

 ### Conclusion
-We have learned what hooks are, how they work and their benefits.
+We have learned what hooks are, how they work, and their benefits.
 We have also demonstrated how useEffect can manage side effects from components.

 Lastly, we have been able to create a custom reusable hook with simple logic.
 With the React `useEffect` hook, you can manage component lifecycle seamlessly without necessarily having to convert your functional based components into class based components.

+Happy coding!

 ### References
 - [Using the Effect Hook – React](https://reactjs.org/docs/hooks-effect.html)